4 Explore the Community

 Ethnographic Exploration

 Once you have found and engaged your people, the next step is to immerse yourself in their lived experience.
-Ethnographers use many tools, but four stand out as especially powerful for entrepreneurs: conversations, observation, role playing, and surveys.
-Each is not just a technique but an exploratory experiment — a structured way to surface evidence of unmet needs.
+Ethnographers use many tools, but three stand out as especially powerful for entrepreneurs: conversations, observation, and role playing.
+Each is not just a technique but an exploratory experiment: a structured way to surface evidence of unmet needs.

 Conversation